coder0143/Project1/README.md

 - **Interactive Dashboard**: Beautiful Streamlit dashboard for visualization and analysis
 - **AI-Powered Insights**: Integration with Ollama for intelligent model recommendations
 - **Export & Sharing**: Export results, best architectures, and generated PyTorch code
+- **Automatic GPU Dectection**: If using cuda enabled gpu, the code auto detects the gpu and uses it

 ## 📋 Table of Contents